The City of Boulder is testing out eco-friendly ways to replace existing grass with water-efficient, native grasses.

 This is an anticipated timeline; dates may change.

-• June 2024: Remove grass from hand-removed plot; plant native grasses on hand-removed plot; lay sheet mulch and plastic sheeting.
+• July/August 2024: Remove grass from hand-removed plot; plant native grasses on hand-removed plot; lay sheet mulch and plastic sheeting.
 Sheet mulch and plastic sheeting take a longer amount of time to remove grass and will be in place through June 2025.

 • June/July 2025: Plant native grasses on sheet mulch plot and solarization plot.